github/developer.github.com/content/changes/2016-04-18-new-webhook-actions-are-live.md

 ## List of comprehensive changes

-New actions were added to four events, all of which are detailed below.
+New actions were added to five events, all of which are detailed below.

 ### [RepositoryEvent][repository-event]